monsoonmaelstrom/book2/book2.md

 I turn to find him leaning a shoulder against the wall next to the window.

 “Davy.
-You’ve looked better,” I say giving him a once over.
+You’ve looked better,” I say, giving him a once over.

 “Likewise,” he tells me.